-Submit the Siting Report to the Manager for certification that the Waihi North Project Site Selection Protocol March 2025 has been appropriately applied.
+Submit the Siting Report to the Manager for certification that the Waihi North Project Site Selection Protocol has been appropriately applied.

-Vegetation clearance, construction or operations at any drill sites or vent shaft / pump test sites must not commence until the corresponding Site Siting Report is certified pursuant to Condition 2.13.c.
+Vegetation clearance, construction or operations at any drill sites or vent shaft / pump test sites must not commence until the corresponding Site Siting Report is certified pursuant to Condition 2.36.a.iii and Conditions 2.36.a.iv and 2.36.b.iii.

-Portable Drill Rig Locations
+Portable Drill Rig Site and Water Pump Site Locations

+At least 20 working days prior to clearing vegetation or undertaking drilling or construction activities at any of the portable drill rig sites or water pump sites the Concessionaire must:

+Select the site location(s) from the list required by Condition 2.35 by first applying the requirements of the Waihi North Project Site Selection Protocol, annexed as Attachment 1 to this Access Arrangement; and

+Prepare a Siting Report which provides:

+The results of the site assessment undertaken in accordance with the Waihi North Project Site Selection Protocol;

+The locations of the selected sites; and

+The expected duration of construction and operations at each site; and

+Submit the Siting Report to the Manager for certification that the Waihi North Project Site Selection Protocol has been appropriately applied.

+Advice Note: The Siting Report will be prepared in conjunction with the Siting Report prepared in accordance with the resource consent requirements applying to the ‘Waihi North Project – Conditions for the Hauraki District Council Land Use Consents’.

-At least 10 working days prior to drilling at any portable rig location, the consent holder must provide the Manager with notice of the GPS information and/or NZTM co-ordinates of the location.
+At least 10 working days prior to drilling at any portable rig location, or the undertaking of activities at water pump sites, the permit holder must provide the Manager with notice of the GPS information and/or NZTM co-ordinates of the location.

-Vegetation Clearance and Site Disturbance Associated with Drill Sites, Vent Shaft / Pump Test Sites and Portable Drill Rig Locations
+Vegetation Clearance and Site Disturbance Associated with Drill Site Locations

-Vegetation clearance and disturbance at each drill site, vent shaft / pumping test site and portable drill rig site must not exceed:32 m2 per portable drill rig location;

-150 m2 per drill site;

-900 m2 per vent shaft / pump test site;

-and must limit ground disturbance and vegetation clearance only to that necessary to accommodate the required equipment.
+Vegetation clearance and disturbance at each drill site must not exceed 150 m2 and must limit ground disturbance and vegetation clearance to that necessary to accommodate the required equipment.

+Advice Note: Vegetation clearance associated with drill sites will comprise the clearance of any / all vegetation in the identified areas.

 No trees greater than 50 cm diameter at breast height may be removed to accommodate an investigation and exploration drill site.

-Vegetation clearance must only be carried out from March – May (inclusive) in any year.

-Prior to undertaking vegetation removal at any proposed for drill site or a vent shaft / pump test site, the Permit holder will ensure that that an ecological survey is undertaken by one or more suitably qualified ecologist(s) (including a suitably qualified herpetologist).
-The survey(s) will be undertaken over the area of the proposed site, plus a 10 m wide buffer surrounding the site.
+Prior to undertaking vegetation removal at any proposed drill site the Permit holder will ensure that that an ecological survey is undertaken by one or more suitably qualified ecologist(s) (including a suitably qualified herpetologist).
+The survey(s) will be undertaken over 20 m X 20 m plot(s) centred on the approximately 12 m X 12 m site(s) in accordance with Condition 2.44.

-The purpose of the survey(s) undertaken under Condition 2.19 is to provide a description of the wildlife and vegetation present, including all species of flora and fauna present and the number, size (height and diameter at breast height) and estimated age of mature canopy and emergent trees.
+The purpose of the survey(s) undertaken under Condition 2.42 is to provide a description of the wildlife and vegetation present, including all species of flora and fauna present and the number, size (height and diameter at breast height) and estimated age of mature canopy and emergent trees.